robillardstudio/c-climate-public/README.md

 Other
 -----------

-Use [cheat-sheet](cheat-sheet.md) to for few tips for debugging the installation
+Use [cheat-sheet](cheat-sheet.md) to get few tips for debugging the installation

 --------------------------------------------------------